stacklane/docs/🗄/Article/scripting/connectors.md

 Typically the domain name the connector is for, however this is for management purposes and does not impact the connector's functionality.
-For example `ABC API v2` would be a valid name.
+For example "ABC API v2" would be a valid name.

 ## prefix